ibm-cloud-docs/sap/sap-power-virtual-server-ha-overview.md

    A simple restart of the message server is sufficient because no data needs to be retained.

-   To set up an HA cluster for the ABAP System Central Services instance, follow the steps that are in [Configuring high availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On cluster](/docs/sap?topic=sap-ha-rhel-nfs){: external}.
+   To set up an HA cluster for the ABAP System Central Services instance, follow the steps that are in [Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster](/docs/sap?topic=sap-ha-rhel-nfs){: external}.

 - Shared file system

    The recommended method of protecting the NFS server is to implement an extra virtual server instance.
 Then, create the NFS exported file systems on shared disks that are attached to both virtual server instances and automate the failover by using HA cluster software.

-   To set up an HA cluster for the shared file system, follow the steps that are in [Configuring an active-passive NFS server in a Red Hat High Availability cluster](/docs/sap?topic=sap-ha-rhel-nfs){: external}.
+   To set up an HA cluster for the shared file system, follow the steps that are in [Configuring an Active-Passive NFS Server in a Red Hat High Availability Cluster](/docs/sap?topic=sap-ha-rhel-nfs){: external}.

 - SAP HANA system